uktrade/platform-tools/migration-tools/README.md

 # Migration tools

+Scripts used to determine application configuration by retrieving current pipeline configurations and GOV.UK PaaS data, such as environments, environment variables, domains, certificates, etc.

+## Using the tools

+### `get-ci-config.py`

+Combines the `ci-pipeline-config` YAML files based on the namespace field and outputs `ci-config.yml`.

+    ./migration-tools/get-ci-config.py

+Make sure the first line in `ci-config.yml` begins with `applications`, removing any lines with reference to `python`.

+### `get-paas-config.py`

+Retrieves GOV.UK PaaS data and outputs `paas-config.yml`.

+* You need to have admin access etc. on all the things in all the GOV.UK PaaS organisations and spaces for this to work.
-You will need to log into cf cli - the scripts pick up the access key in ~/.cf/config
+* You will need to log into [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/); the scripts pick up the access key in `~/.cf/config.json`.

-get-ci-conf.py - combines the ci-pipeline-config yaml files based on the namespace field: ci-conf.yaml is the outputi
-get-paas-config.py - retrieves paas data; output is in ci-conf.yaml
-combine-ci-paas-config.py - combines the previous two files; output: full-config.yaml
-build-copilot-config.py - takes full-config.yaml and renders individual copilot-bootstrap input files; see ../copilot-bootstrap-config/ for output

-Output files:
-paas-conf.yaml
-ci-conf.yaml
-full-config.yaml
+    ./migration-tools/get-paas-config.py

+### `combine-ci-paas-config.py`

+Combines the two previous generated files and outputs `full-config.yml`.

+    ./migration-tools/combine-ci-paas-config.py

+### `build-copilot-config.py`

+Takes `full-config.yml` and generates individual boostrap configuration input files in the `bootstrap-config` directory.
+The format of the filenames: `<namespace>-copilot.yml`.

+    ./migration-tools/build-copilot-config.py

+See [`bootstrap-config`](../bootstrap-config/) for the output.